Pixeluted/RemoteSpy/README.md

 # Credits
 * Made by GameGuy#5286
-* Some functions were "borrowed" and modified from Hydroxide (pseudocode related functions), these functions are labelled in the source code
+* Some functions were "borrowed" and modified + optimized from Hydroxide (pseudocode related functions), these functions are labelled in the source code